kergoth/OE-Signatures/README.rst

 - Values and Reference Tracking

-  - Add new fields to a Compound which handle lazy "prepend" and "append" from the metadata.
-This is necessary, because we don't want the append/prepend to occur until resolve-time or finalize-time, but we may be constructing the objects sooner than that.
   - Create a subclass of Compound which associates a conditional with the compound value, to implement conditional append/prepend with the aforementioned fields